-To add a collection of Web service methods to an ASP.NET Web Application project in Visual Studio:
+To add a collection of Web service methods to an ASP.NET Web application project in Visual Studio:

-- 1. In the Visual Studio Web Application project, in Visual Studio Solution Explorer, create a folder, add a folder to the project, or locate an existing folder already in the project. - 2.
+- 1. In the Visual Studio Web application project, in Solution Explorer, create a folder, add a folder to the project, or locate an existing folder already in the project. - 2.
 In Visual Studio Solution Explorer, right click the folder identified in the previous step, then click Add, and then click New Item.
 The Add New Item dialog appears. - 3.
-In the Add New Item dialog, in the Templates list, click Web Service. - 4.
-In the Add New Item dialog, for Name, enter a name for the file that will contain the Web service methods, and then click Add.
-Visual Studio creates the Web service file. - 5.
-In Microsoft Visual Studio, in the Web service file, create Web service methods.
+In the Add New Item dialog, for Templates, select Web Service. - 4.
+In the Name field, enter a name for the file that will contain the Web service methods, and then click Add. - 5.
+Create Web service methods in the new code file.